ctemelkuran/CSharpEngin/README.md

+# C# Subjects | .NET Framework

-This is a repository for personal C# .NET Framework 4.7 example programs.
+This is a repository for personal C# .NET Framework example code snippets and programs.